kristindickerson/slugheat_batch_working/README.md

    	`loop: 'pens'`

+   		Options are

-   		Options are 'pens': loop through pen files with a single set of parameters OR 'pars': loop through par files with a single penetration
+   			- 'pens': loop through pen files with a single set of parameters

+   			- 'pars': loop through par files with a single penetration

 	`data_folder: 'Folder_With_My_Files'`

-		Options are  name of input folder where all .pen or .mat files for batch mode are located.
+		Name of input folder where all .pen or .mat files for batch mode are located.
 This should be a subfolder within "/batch_inputs/"

 	`penfile_type: '.mat'`

+		Options are

-		Options are  '.mat': using .mat files as input files OR '.pen': using .pen files as input files
+			- '.mat': using .mat files as input files

+   			- '.pen': using .pen files as input files

 	`hp_file: 'par'`

+		Options are
-		Options are  'par': heat pulse defined in the .par file OR 'pen': heat pulse defined in the .pen file OR 'none': not using a heat pulse`
+  			- 'par': heat pulse defined in the .par file

+   			- 'pen': heat pulse defined in the .pen file

+   			- 'none': not using a heat pulse`

 3. In matlab command window: